kale-j/epoch/README.md

 ## General disclaimer and known issues

 This code serves as an example for how APT can be implemented in a PIC code.
-An attempt has been made to ensure the code will work under several common use cases (for example, those in Ref 1), however, it has not been tested in all possible configurations.
+An attempt has been made to ensure the code will work under several common use cases (for example, those in the reference), however, it has not been tested in all possible configurations.

 You may encounter numerical instabilities or other incorrect behavior if the conditions under which this implementation is valid are violated.
 Users are advised to perform thorough testing before using this code for research.